Xenopsd

 8. plug VIFs

 Again, the order matters.
 Unlike VBDs, there is no read/write read/only constraint and the devices have unique indices (0, 1, 2, …) but Linux kernels have often (always?) ignored the actual index and instead relied on the order of results from the xenstore-ls listing.
 The order that xenstored returns the items happens to be the order the nodes were created so this means that (i) xenstored must continue to store directories as ordered lists rather than maps (which would be more efficient); and (ii) Xenopsd must make sure to plug the vifs in the same order.
 Note that relying on ethX device numbering has always been a bad idea but is still common.
-I bet if you change this lots of tests will suddenly start to fail!
+I bet if you change this, many tests will suddenly start to fail!

 The function VIF.plug_exn will